Cognigy/Documentation/README.md

 - **SEO & redirects**:<br>
   We already have quite some product documentation and Google already integrated our docs-pages into their search index.
 We need to make sure that we `configure redirects` so that the old links for the old documentation still works and simply points to the new pages.

+** Iterations**

+1. Migrate a small section of our product documentation for AI to this repository.
+Deal with images, other assets.
+Also deal with multiple languages.

+2. Build a build-pipeline using Azure Pipelines which can build and deploy the state into a Kubernetes cluster.

+3. Deal with re-directs so "old" links can be transparently redirected (302 Moved permanently) to the new links.

+4. Migrate the whole content.